MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-slicers.md

    :::image type="content" source="media/power-bi-visualization-slicers/edit-interactions-service.png" alt-text="Screenshot of the Edit Interactions button in the service version.":::

+---

-   Filter controls, :::image type="icon" source="media/power-bi-visualization-slicers/filter-controls.png"::: each with a **Filter** and a **None** option, appear next to the visuals on the page.
+Filter controls, :::image type="icon" source="media/power-bi-visualization-slicers/filter-controls.png"::: each with a **Filter** and a **None** option, appear above all the visuals on the page.
 Initially, the **Filter** option is preselected on all the controls.

-3. Select the **None** option in the filter control above the **Total Sales Variance by FiscalMonth and District Manager** chart to stop the **District Manager** slicer from filtering it.
+3. Select the **None** option in the filter control above the **Total Sales Variance by FiscalMonth and District Manager** chart to stop the **DM** slicer from filtering it.

----

 For more information about editing interactions, see [Change how visuals interact in a Power BI report](../create-reports/service-reports-visual-interactions.md).